hgl71964/hgl71964.github.io/_portfolio/pytorch.md

 collection: portfolio
 ---

-[Pytorch2](https://github.com/pytorch/pytorch) is a ML compiler framework for dynamic deep learning workloads.
+[Pytorch2](https://github.com/pytorch/pytorch) is an ML compiler framework for dynamic deep learning workloads.
 It features Dynamo and Inductor as the compiler frontend and backend to optimize deep learning codes.
-I have contributed to both components during my PhD study, which deepens my understanding of ML compiler stack.
+I have contributed to both components during my PhD study, which deepens my understanding to ML compilers.